View current course offerings at the Office of the Registrar.

 GCHB 6030 Social and Behavioral Aspects of Global Health (3) This course covers the behavioral, social and cultural aspects of health and disease.
 Students learn how behavioral and social theories are relevant to health promotion and disease prevention efforts.
 Factors that protect or erode health operate at multiple levels (including individual, community, societal and global levels) will be discussed.
 The development of interventions to improve health by addressing critical factors at these levels will be presented.
 Faculty: M. Begalieva, G. Clum.
 Offered: Every Semester.
 Prerequisite(s): None.

-GCHB 6110 Health Promotion and Health Education Program (3) This course will apply principles of program planning and evaluation to developing health communication/education program plans.
+GCHB 6110 Program Planning for Public Health (3) This course will apply principles of program planning and evaluation to developing health communication/education program plans.
 It will cover topics of educational assessments; setting program objectives; designing intervention strategies, designing program organization/management, resource allocation and evaluation.
 Practical skills will be developed through the process of writing a health program grant proposal.
 The course will develop the ability to plan for the design, development, implementation, and evaluation of strategies to improve individual and community health.
 Faculty: A. Lederer.
 Offered: Fall and Spring.
 Prerequisite(s): None.

 GCHB 6120 Monitoring and Evaluation of Health Education and Community Programs (3) Program evaluation is an essential component of the health promotion specialist's expertise.
 This is an introductory course designed for future health promotion practitioners in the fields of health education, maternal and child health, nutrition, and other disciplines in which practitioners design and deliver interventions to the public.
 The course content includes rationales for evaluation; the political, organizational, theoretical and educational aspects of evaluation; and methods for implementing a sound evaluation.
 This course will help future practitioners to participate in the design, development, and implementation of evaluations, as well to be a "wise consumer" of evaluation reports and reports for program planning and improvement purposes.
 Faculty: F. Grossmann, C. Taylor.
 Offered: Fall and Spring.
 Prerequisite(s): None.